lyquocphong/payment-api-assignment/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

+# Warning
+This repo is not ready yet, the service is not yet tested

 ## Description

 This is simple REST API to handle the payment and we implement by using [Nest](https://github.com/nestjs/nest) framework.
 Right now we just implemented for bestpayments provider